bikeshaving/crank/website/documents/guides/03-components.md

 renderer.render(<Greeting name="World" />, document.body);
 ```

 Component elements can be passed children just as host elements can.
-The `createElement` function will add children to the props object under the name `children`, and it is up to the component to place these children somewhere in the returned element tree.
+The `createElement()` function will add children to the props object under the name `children`, and it is up to the component to place them somewhere in the returned element tree.
 If you don’t use the `children` prop, it will not appear in the rendered output.

 ```jsx live
 import {createElement} from "https://unpkg.com/@b9g/crank/crank";